Krocketeer/cheatsheets-2020/css.md

     flex-direction:column; /* or row */
     align-items:center; /* or flex-start, flex-end, space-between, space-around, space-evenly */
     justify-content:center;
+    flex-wrap:wrap; /* allows your children to wrap */
 }
 .child{
     flex:1; /* the ratio of how much space to take up */